cypress-io/cypress-docker-images/README.md

 When a new version is published, an image copy with the `latest` tag is also published.
 This means that the Docker image selected using the `latest` tag (or selected by default if no tag is specified) will also change over time.
 Specify an explicit version, for example [cypress/base:18.16.0](https://hub.docker.com/layers/cypress/base/18.16.0/images/sha256-d00c441748e2f1b79d4002bddafe6628f9f9f5458a8a3c66697e622600dc5ad5), to access instead a frozen version.

+## Usage

->📍Cypress Docker images are offered as a convenience measure.
+📍Cypress Docker images are offered as a convenience measure.
 The goal is to offer Node.js, Browser and Cypress versions to streamline running tests in CI or other non-public, sandboxed environments.

->
-> Some preparations and optimizations are not included.
+Some preparations and optimizations are not included.
 For example, given the near infinite permutations, images are not monitored for security vulnerabilities.
 Additionally, once images are published they are considered immutable and cannot be patched.
 That means (hypothetically) older images could become more vulnerable over time.

->
-> This means they should **not** be used for production deployment and security scans should be performed as-needed by users of these images.
+This means they should **not** be used for production deployment and security scans should be performed as-needed by users of these images.

 ## Docker Hub